Overview of the RiskZero FPGA Workstation Single Board Computer

 - SPI-to-Ethernet converter W5500 with the on-chip TCP/IP stack.

-- A socket for the 2.4 GHz wireless module.
+- A socket for the 2.4 GHz Nordic Semi NRF24L01 wireless module.

 - Two pin headers with signals for the logic analyzer.

-- Current monitors to measure the power consumption on the fly.
+- Current monitors to measure the power consumption while the board is running.

 Applications: Reconfigurable is the keyword of the FPGA-based designs.
-The central FPGA can implement the so-called soft CPU's of varying levels of complexity, from a very simple 8-bit microcontroller, all the way up to a 32-bit CPU with virtual memory management.
+The central FPGA can implement the so-called soft CPU's of varying levels of complexity, from a very simple 8-bit microcontroller, all the way up to a 32-bit CPU with floating point operations implemented in firmware.
 This board can be thus configured for a variety of applications, either simple or very complex.
 Running the real time OS with a graphical user interface, file storage, a compiler, and a run time system is just an example of what the FPGA-based hardware can do.

 - The design files were sent for quote on May/25/2020.